daiquocnguyen/R-MeN/README.md

 </p>

 ## News
+- June 06: Update Pytorch (1.5.0) implementation.
+This implementation is based on the OpenKE framework.
-- The reported results were obtained using the Tensorflow implementation one year ago.
-Now the Tensorflow implementation is out-of-date, caused by the change of Tensorflow from 1.x to 2.x .
+- April 04: The reported results were obtained using the Tensorflow implementation one year ago.
+Now the Tensorflow implementation is out-of-date, caused by the change of Tensorflow from 1.x to 2.x.
 I will release the Pytorch implementation of R-MeN as soon as possible.

 ## Usage